-Our Georgia divorce attorneys know that, in any divorce, keeping your expenses down is a priority.
+Our Georgia divorce attorneys know that, in any divorce, keeping your expenses down is a priority; how much does a contested divorce cost is in fact a question we hear quite often.
 In a contested divorce case, this can be a challenge.
-While each situation is different, the following highlights some of the expenses you can expect to pay.
+While each situation is different, the following highlights some of the typical contested divorce costs and expenses you can expect to pay.

 Expenses in a Contested Divorce